 Your child's bodily fluids may be tested.
 This can be done with blood tests.

 Your child's brain may be tested.
 This can be done with: Electroencephalogram

 There is no cure for Rett syndrome.
 People with this condition need to be monitored for problems of the bones and heart.

 Treatment aims to control symptoms and includes:

-Medications that may help with symptoms include: Anticonvulsants to control seizure activityStool softeners or laxatives if constipatedDrugs to help with breathingDrugs to ease agitationDrugs to relieve muscle spasmHistone deacetylase inhibitors—a group of medications that are being investigated to treat Rett syndrome
+Medications that may help with symptoms include: Anticonvulsants to control seizure activityStool softeners or laxatives if constipatedDrugs to help with breathingDrugs to ease agitationDrugs to relieve muscle spasms

 To support nutrition, your doctor may recommend: Small, frequent mealsSupplementsTube feeding

-if the patient is unable to consume enough food
+if the child is unable to consume enough food

 Fluids and high-